electrichive/waggledance/index.md

 ## Courses
 ### Javascript
 #### Video lecture series
-Check out this course: https://www.udemy.com/the-web-developer-bootcamp/
+Check out this course [The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/)

 - It should be “on sale” for ~$12 USD.
 If it’s not “on sale”, don’t buy it.
 - Continue to check the Udemy course, then buy as soon as it goes on sale for $12 USD and switch over to that course.